 Here I’m not just talking about the minutes.
 That goes without saying.
 I’m also talking about video recording any presentations that might be given during the meeting.
 This can be beneficial for several reasons.
 The first one is to refresh the memory of whoever attended the meeting.
 A second advantage is that even those people who didn’t attend the meeting can then watch it and be up to date on some new development.

 You can even make presentations available for the meeting.
 In this way, people can view them beforehand, digest the information and then ask the important questions that really matter rather than only the first ones that pop into their minds.

 In this way, you can much more quickly move onto the gist of things.

 Meetings can be a curse if not executed effectively.
 Some people loath meetings but they’re there to stay for the simple reason that most of us need to meet people face to face in order to make the important decisions.
 That’s something that’s a part of how we make our choices.

 That said, not all the meetings have to be ineffective.
 The trick is to take whatever does not actually have to be in the meeting and move it outside.
 Nowadays, that’s a lot of things.
 After all, technology allows us to ‘meet’ in many ways without being in the same room.
 This means that we can move a lot of the things that formerly had to be done when we were all together, separately.
 That’s hugely advantageous as it means only the people for who that bit is relevant actually need to be there so that the rest can get on with more important things.

 About the author:

-Angela Baker is a self-driven specialist who is currently working as a freelance writer in Best Essay Education and trying to improve herself in the blogging career.
+Angela Baker is a self-driven specialist who is currently working as a freelance writer and trying to improve herself in the blogging career.
 She is always seeking to discover new ways for personal and professional growth and is convinced that it’s always important to broaden horizons.
 That`s why Angela develops and improves her skills throughout the writing process to help and inspire people.